NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 _Drones_ are equipped with vision sensors capable of detecting _survivors_ within a predetermined range $N_v$.
 When they detect both a "free" _survivor_ (a.k.a. _zero-responder_) and someone _in-need_, they can instruct the _survivor_ to assist.

 When a possible _zero-responder_ and someone _in-need_ are in range of the sensors, the _drone_ start a sequence to select the agents to involve in a particular command.
-It first selects the possible _zero-responder_, it selects the survivor _in-need_ and then, depending on whether there is at least one _first-responder_ available or not, decides whether to make the _zero-responder_ assist directly or making him call a _first-risponder_ which is then selected.
+It first selects the possible _zero-responder_, it selects the survivor _in-need_ and then, depending on whether there is at least one _first-responder_ available or not, decides whether to make the _zero-responder_ assist directly or making him call a _first-responder_ which is then selected.

 #wrap-content(
   figure(